py5coding/py5book/content/processing_mode.md

 Look for `py5/jars/py5.jar` in the output.

+For a new project, you can use the `py5utils` command line tool to create working project files for you.

 ### 2. Inherit from `SketchBase`

 Modify your class to inherit from `py5.core.SketchBase` instead of `processing.core.PApplet`.